SanojS31/Money-Manager/README.md

 **The following instructions are required for the tests to pass**

-- For the `format` function, pass the format string `dd MMMM yyyy, EEEE` as the second argument
+- The Balance Amount should have the data-testid as **balanceAmount**
+- The Income Amount should have the data-testid as **incomeAmount**
-- The star button in each appointment should have the data-testid as **star**
+- The Expenses Amount should have the data-testid as **expensesAmount**
-- The star image in each appointment should have alt as **star**
+- The Delete button for each transaction should have the data-testid as **delete**

 </details>